rsksmart/devportal-1.0/rif/relay/operator-manual.md

 These contracts have been deployed on Testnet.
 See [here](/rif/relay/contracts/) for their addresses.

-## Run the Relay Server
+## Run the RIF Relay Server
-To start the relay server, you need to configure the JSON config file located at `<PROJECT_ROOT>/jsrelay/config/relay-config.json` which has this structure:
+To start the RIF Relay server, you need to configure the JSON config file located at `<PROJECT_ROOT>/jsrelay/config/relay-config.json` which has this structure:

 ```json
 {